 This is the 40th anniversary of the Great Reno Balloon Race, which they say is the world’s largest free hot air ballooning event and where they once pulled off Balloon Blackjack in the sky (this is Reno, after all).
 This year, events for the three-day affair include 5 am Glow Shows featuring balloons tethered and lit from within, followed by the Dawn Patrol early flight as a handful of balloons qualified to fly in the dark take to the skies against a musical backdrop.
 There’s also a daily mass ascension of 100 balloons and kids can take a $5 tethered ride for charity (no dice for adults, sadly).

 Rapid City, South Dakota

 In 1935, aeronautical history was made in South Dakota when, from a box canyon in the Black Hills Forest, the Army Air Corps and National Geographic Society launched record-breaking high-altitude manned balloon flights that reached the stratosphere.
 Today, hot air balloon pilots congregate at the bowl every year, now called the Stratobowl (previously it was Moonlight Valley), to celebrate this achievement.
 This isn’t quite an organized event, and the launch floor is private, but spectators can hike the Stratobowl Rim Trail to watch the balloons float high above the cliffs and rugged terrain.

 Bay Harbor, Michigan

-This is just the second year of Michigan’s Balloons over Bay Harbor (the first was in 2019), but it might be one of the coolest visuals on this list.
+This is just the third year of Michigan’s Balloons over Bay Harbor (the first was in 2019), but it might be one of the coolest visuals on this list.
 Balloons float up over Little Traverse Bay off Lake Michigan, reflecting in the still waters.
 There are daytime flights, nighttime glows on the marina lawn, and pilot and crew meet-and-greets.
 Plus a 3K fun run, live music, pilot meet and greets and in a twist, balloon artists.

 St. Louis, Missouri